OBD-II Port Not Working? Here’s How to Troubleshoot the Issue

 - Damaged wiring harness

-- Defective Control Unit bringing down all vehicle communication.
+- The Defective Control Unit is bringing down all vehicle communication.

-If the OBD-II doesn’t communicate with your scanner, you will not be able to retrieve the error codes stored in any Engine Control Unit (ECU).
-When a scanner does not work when plugged into the OBD-II port on the vehicle, the problem is rarely a scanner issue.
+If your scanner fails to communicate with the OBD-II, you cannot retrieve the error codes stored in the Engine Control Unit (ECU).
+When a scanner does not work when plugged into the vehicle’s OBD-II port, the problem is rarely a scanner issue.

-In addition, if your OBD2 port is not working, you will not be able to pass the emission or smog test required by most states.
+Additionally, if your OBD-II port is inoperative, you cannot pass the emission or smog tests required in most states.

-If there is no communication between the OBD2 scanner and the vehicle’s OBD port, the most common problem is a blown fuse, no power to the port, wiring short, or a failed module that brings down the vehicle’s Controller Area Network (CAN bus).
+If there is no communication between the OBD-II scanner and the vehicle’s OBD port, the most common problem is a blown fuse, no power to the port, a wiring short, or a failed module that brings down the vehicle’s Controller Area Network (CAN bus).

-Still, how can you determine which of these two is to blame?
-To help you with that, we will find out what may cause the OBD-II scanner to stop working.
+Still, how can you distinguish which of these two is at fault?
+To help you with that, we will determine what may cause the OBD-II scanner to stop working.

-If the OBd port is not working, you want to start checking the simple possible causes first.
+If the OBD port is not working, you want to check the simple possible causes first.

 1. Check Fuses